-Before getting on with the healthy but money-saving recipes, .
+Before getting on with the healthy but money-saving recipes, it is important that you know a thing or two about the ways to cook on a budget.
 Just remember that budget-friendly cooking doesn’t require you to give up on your delicacies or nutrition.

 These foods would help you to resolve your daily meal dilemma and still give your loved ones the best you can afford with present monthly income:

 First, in this list is the egg.
 It is one of the most suitable and of course cheap sources of protein.
 You can use them to treat yourself with some really sumptuous sandwiches or equally delectable scrambled eggs for breakfast, or would you prefer it the sunny side up way?
 Its your call, after all.

 Second, is the chicken, ah! the precursor to the former one.
 Here you have the choice of buying with bone-in, skin on.
 Do you know why?
 For obvious reason - its inexpensive (read: affordable).
 Then, you could even buy thighs, that’s good too.
 Actually, you’d get more of meat as well as flavor out of your hard-earned dollars, if you buy chicken thighs.

 You can use chicken bones saved either before or after the meal to make some hot and refreshing chicken stock.
 If you can use the bones for preparing some stock out of it, then you’ll not only be getting a healthy dose of bone marrow shot, but without paying a dime extra.